Aquanty/rtd-hgs/docs/source/index.rst

 Fluid Mass Balance
 ^^^^^^^^^^^^^^^^^^

-Output ! fluid mass balance By default, fluid mass balance information is computed at each time step and written to the *prefix*\ ``o.lst`` file.
-Figure :ref:`fig:fluid_balance_pm_cd`  illustrates some sample output as it appears in that file.
+| Output ! fluid mass balance By default, fluid mass balance information
+  is computed at each time step and written to the *prefix*\ ``o.lst`` file.
+Figure :ref:
+| illustrates some sample output as it appears in that file.

 ::